Thoughtful accessories for women and the many things we carry.

 In a world that values growth and finding the next bigger/better/faster thing, I wanted to build something high quality, slow, meaningful, and personal.

-Two years and 15 batches later, it’s safe to say we’ve found a tight knit community of individuals who feel the same way.
+Three years and 23 batches later, it’s safe to say we’ve found a tight knit community of individuals who feel the same way.
 Even though we only launch a few products every year (because sometimes the simplest things are the hardest to perfect) you keep choosing us and cheering us on.
 Seriously - you are awesome.

 Freja is a love letter to all the dreamers.
 We exist to advocate for a meaningful, inclusive, and sustainable future.
 To empower like-minded people and brands.
 And to create beautiful, modern, functional bags that bring a smile to your face.